-My name is Tyler Morris and I'm a part-time senior computer information systems & technology student at the University of Pittsburgh at Bradford.
+My name is Tyler Morris and I'm a graduate of the computer information systems & technology program at the University of Pittsburgh at Bradford.
 I began my undergraduate career in 2011, after graduating from Bradford Area High School.

 During my time at the University of Pittsburgh at Bradford, I have been actively involved on campus as a student leader.
 I have served in various positions including the Vice President and later President of the Pride Alliance, a student organization focused on supporting LGBTQ+ students.
-I've served as a student representative on our campus President's Diversity Committee and on our Faculty/Staff LGBTQ+ Advisory Committee.
+After graduation I began serving as an alumni advisor to the Pride Alliance.
+While in school, I served as a student representative on our campus President's Diversity Committee and on our Faculty/Staff LGBTQ+ Advisory Board.
 It is my mission to spread awareness of the issues facing the LGBTQ+ community, to encourage acceptance, and to strive for diversity & inclusion on campus & in the community.

 I am also a licensed amateur radio (ham radio) operator, N3TDM, and have experience working with digital repeaters, especially DSTAR repeaters.
 I have served on my local emergency communications team and have assisted in providing communications for various events within my community and surrounding communities.
-I was licensed at the age of 14 and currently hold an extra class license.
-I am not very active on the air, however I manage a local DSTAR repeater with a friend and fellow ham.
+I was licensed at the age of 14 and hold an extra class license.
+I am not very active on the air, however I do manage a local DSTAR hotspot.

 Now that I have graduated from college I am an alumni advisor to the Pride Alliance at the University of Pittsburgh at Bradford and I serve on a few volunteer committees, mostly concerning diversity and inclusion.